Amit-kumar99/secret-santa-game/frontend/README.md

 # How to use :

-Click on the 'Browse Year CSV File' & 'Browse Previous Year Secret Santas CSV File' buttons to upload the csv files.
+1. Click on the `Browse Year CSV File` & `Browse Previous Year Secret Santas CSV File` buttons to upload the csv files.
+2. Click on the `Find Secret Santa` button to get the download popup for `CurrentYearSecretSantaList` csv file.